PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 The module has no whole-graph map construction or direct operator-list mutation.

+EfficientNet-style squeeze/excitation propagation is mechanically owned by `passes/se_layout.py`.
+The SE-Conv matcher covers Logistic and affine gates, explicit Transpose and Squeeze/Reshape adapters, Mean axis remapping, shared leading adapters, and terminal fan-out bridges.
+The broader SE-FC matcher covers pooled or Mean statistics, stacked FC/1x1-Conv heads, optional unary gates/output bridges, and its existing nested specialized variants.
+Their complete 482-line and 977-line implementations are AST-identical to checkpoint `5f5de07`; the lowerer retains compatibility wrappers and the original six and nine production positions pending indexed migration.

 Synthetic input-boundary transpose elision lives in `passes/boundary_input_layout.py`.
 It only removes the adapter when public and internal tensor metadata agree and no axis-sensitive gather/slice consumer